-The 24 seniors who took the assessment in 2011/2012 senior seminars averaged 18.6 of 25.
-Four seniors earned 23-25, eight 20-22, three 18-19, eight 15-17, and only one below 15.
-So 4% of the 2011/2012 seniors did not pass the evolution exam.
+The 22 seniors who took the assessment in 2012/2013 senior seminars averaged 20.4 of 25.
+Five seniors earned 23-25/25, 11 earned 20-22/25, 4 earned 18-19, one 15-17, and one under 15/25, for a 4% failure rate.
 In 2006/2007, 35% of seniors did not earn at least a 60% on the assessment.
-In 2007/2008, 43% of the seniors did not pass, 29% failed in 2008/2009, and in 2009/2010 and 2010/2011 only 14% of the seniors did not pass.
-The test counts as 10% of the senior seminar grade.
+In 2007/2008, 43% of the seniors did not pass, 29% failed in 2008/2009, in 2009/2010, in 2010/2011 only 14% of the seniors did not pass, and in 2011/2012, only 8% failed the evaluation.
+The test counts as 10% of the senior seminar grade, and we are clearly making progress in ensuring that our seniors understand and retain concepts of evolution.

 The data from all years of assessment have similar trends, showing that the students do not have much understanding of evolution when they start the program, and that their performance improves much more than our 25% target, with about three times as many right answers on the test at the end of the first semester.
-The retention of the basic understanding of evolution was similar and good, with scores from the test in Diversity of Life at the end of the first year and from senior seminar being very similar to scores on the ecology and evolution post-test, just after concentrated teaching of the concepts.
-The mean scores on the objective assessment test thus give good evidence that students understand the basic context of evolution well.
+The retention of the basic understanding of evolution was similar, with scores from the test in Diversity of Life at the end of the first year and from senior seminar being very similar to scores on the ecology and evolution post-test in most years, just after concentrated teaching of the concepts.
 This part of the assessment strongly falls into the "green light" category.

 In addition to the above effort to assess our teaching of evolution as a central theme of biology, the faculty developed syllabi for courses including departmental goals and a demonstration of how evolution is addressed in each course.
 In spring 2006, only 6 of 14 majors' syllabi included departmental goals (42.86%), and only 3 of the 14 showed directly how evolution is addressed in the course (28.57%).
 In both 2006/2007 and 2007/2008, all biology majors' course syllabi included departmental goals (100%).
-Seventy-five percent of Fall 2006 syllabi, and 80% of Spring 2007 syllabi, directly demonstrated how courses covered evolutionary themes.
-In fall 2007, 81.8% and in spring 2008, 91% of the majors' courses directly demonstrate how evolution was incorporated into them.
+Seventy-five percent of Fall 2006 syllabi, and eighty percent of Spring 2007 syllabi, directly demonstrated how courses covered evolutionary themes.
+In fall 2007, 81.8% and in spring 2008, 91% of the majors' courses directly demonstrate how evolution is incorporated into them.
 Similar results hold for the syllabi in 2010, and 2011 (83% in fall and 80% in spring).

-The Anatomy/Physiology courses are not strongly centered on the concept of evolution, and that is because they are human, not comparative, and mainly aimed at nursing students.
+The Anatomy/Physiology courses are not strongly centered on the concept of evolution, because they are human, not comparative, and mainly aimed at nursing students.
 We decided as a department that it is reasonable for the A&P courses NOT to have a core theme of evolution, since only the human species is discussed, and we have decided to remove them from this portion of the assessment.
 Our goal is to have evolution as a core theme in all other classes, and we are meeting that goal (Table 5).

 Table 4.
-Breakdown of percent correct answers for each question on the pre- and post-test for knowledge of evolution for Fall 2011 and Spring 2012.
+Breakdown of percent correct answers for each question on the pre and post test for knowledge of evolution